-Travelling as a group does provide everyone within the group a level of security.
-Perhaps the two most important factors to always bear in mind when traveling in Africa are to be constantly vigilant as to your own as well as your group's health and security.
+Traveling as a group does provide you with an added level of security.
+Perhaps the two most important factors to always bear in mind when travelling in Africa are to be constantly vigilant as to your own and your group's health and security.